juanfra684/old-projects/README.md

 # Old projects
-Repo that contains my old-projects from college
+Repo that contains my old-projects from college.
 *This is frozen, or should be*